stefan544/read-with-me-report-2025/README.md

 Or embed it in your Google Site using an iframe.

-## 🛠️ How to Update

-1. Upload new images via GitHub’s “Add file > Upload files”
-2. Edit `index.html` to reference the new filenames
-3. Commit changes — GitHub Pages will update automatically within minutes

 ## ❤️ Credits

 Created by Stefan — workflow architect, nonprofit logistics leader, and creative branding consultant.